eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 In practice, voting in this system is pretty straightforward.
 If you have a favorite, you vote for them in both their matchups.
 Then you can *also* vote for your second choice against your third choice.
 Easy-peasy.

 No system is going to be strategyproof in general, but I think Condorcet methods like this are about as robust as you can get.
 I do not see any realistic case where a voter has serious incentive to lie on their ballot.
 Especially when there isn't a cycle.
+At worst, maybe the expected winner is your second choice, and so you "bury" them by voting for your least favorite over them in that matchup?
+But that requires helping your least favorite, which is risky.

 The nice thing about minimax is that it's fairly robust to attempts to throw a cycle.
 If a Condorcet winner exists, then suppose a coalition purposefully buries them in their weakest matchup.
 If they are *somehow* able to do this in a way that creates a cycle, then most likely that weakest win of the Condorcet winner becomes the weakest loss of the whole election.
 Hence the winner is likely unchanged.
 The coalition would need to be coordinated and large enough to turn it into a strong loss.

 If, let's say instead, a coalition tries to manipulate the outcome to change the winner from the honest Condorcet winner Alice to Bob (who won his matchup against Clark and would become the new Condorcet winner), then voters in that coalition would need to make Alice lose to Bob.
 But that means that voters who *honestly* voted for Alice over Bob, would need to lie and vote for Bob over Alice.
 Which would... give those voters a strictly worse outcome.
 Why would they do this?

 Condorcet methods, particularly minimax, are just remarkably robust in practice.
-There's seriously no realistic incentive to lie in such a method in my view.
+There's seriously no realistic incentive to lie in such a method in my view, even if a theoretical incentive provably exists.
 It's a genuine strength I appreciate of Condorcet, even as an Approval voting enthusiast.

 ### It Fits the Condorcet Ideal